stanlee321/bluetooth-rpi-beacon/README.md

 The example array has the properties for detect the beacon movements.
 We log this information into a my_db*.sqlite3 database.
 Here is the plot for the values of the array in a time series fashion, the most important arrays are the ones which are ploted below.

-### Feature imporance
+#### Feature imporance

 The feature importance was checked using a histrogram for the timeseries data.
  The feature importance is showed below:

-### For Movement case
+#### For Movement case
 <div style="text-align:center"><img src ="./timeseries/plots/features_mov.png" /></div>

-### For Static case
+#### For Static case
 <div style="text-align:center"><img src ="./timeseries/plots/features.png" /></div>

 There are 22 features, from which it seems that just 8 participate in the movement-sensors.

-### For Movement case
+#### For Movement case

-For this scenario, the beacon was carried by a pedestrian by around 30 min, the movement of the pedestrian is displayed below.
+For this scenario, the beacon was carried by a pedestrian for around 30 min, the movement of the pedestrian is displayed below.

 With y-logaritmic scale
 <div style="text-align:center"><img src ="./timeseries/plots/mydb_plot_log.png" /></div>